-His fame and popularity also led many to actually believe that he his real and not a fictional character.
-From the truth about his hat to his understanding of our solar system, we have covered 15 most interesting facts about Sherlock Holmes.
+Sherlock’s fame and popularity has led many to believe that he was a real person and a character of fiction.
+From the truth about his quirky hat to his flawed understanding of the solar system, we have covered 15 most interesting facts about Sherlock Holmes.

-Though, Sir Arthur Conan Doyle is mostly known for Sherlock Holmes, his other works in and out of the literature are remarkable.
-His other literary works include science fictions, fantasies and stories about wars, romances, poetry, plays and other historical novels.
+Apart from Sherlock Holmes, Sir Arthur Conan Doyle is known for his literary works on science fiction, fantasies, and stories about wars, romances, poetry, plays, and other historical novels.
 One of his short stories, “J. Habakuk Jephson’s Statement,” helped popularize the tale of Mary Celeste, a merchant ship that was found mysteriously abandoned in the Atlantic Ocean.

-Alongside his writings, he was a medical practitioner and also had a brief sporting career.
+Doyle was professionally a medical practitioner and also had a brief sporting career.
 Many might not know, but he also had a knack for architecture, as he helped design many structures in the early 20th century.

-13. The Name “Sherlock” is Popular among Parents
+13. The Name “Sherlock” is Popular among British Parents

-However, due to increasing pressure from the fans, he wrote “The Adventure of the Empty House” in 1903, where Holmes reappears, after a long break to explain that he faked his own death to fool in advisories.
+However, due to increasing pressure from the fans, he wrote: “The Adventure of the Empty House” in 1903, where Holmes reappears after a long break to explain that he faked his death to fool advisories.

 10. Holmes Never Says ‘Elementary, My Dear Watson’